MDunjwa/MDunjwa/README.md

 **MDunjwa/MDunjwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 # 💫 About Me:
-🧠 Software Engineering student at WeThinkCode_<br>🔭 I’m currently working on: a Monte Carlo Method Area Calculator and Hangman<br>👯 I’m looking to collaborate on: hackathons and a sports data application<br>🌱 I’m currently learning: Python, Java and Pygame utilisation<br>💬 Ask me about anything<br>📬 Reach me at mbasaemail@gmail.com
+🧠 Software Engineering student at WeThinkCode_
+🔭 I’m currently working on: a Monte Carlo Method Area Calculator and Hangman 👯 I’m looking to collaborate on: hackathons and a sports data application 🌱 I’m currently learning: Python, Java and Pygame utilisation<br>💬 Ask me about anything 📬 Reach me at mbasaemail@gmail.com

 ## 🌐 Socials: